-A bit of belt and braces but you can look out too for our articles in the Biddenham Bulletin and notices about forthcoming events on the village notice boards.
+A bit of belt and braces but you can look out too for our articles in The Loop and notices about forthcoming events on the village notice boards.

 You can find here a membership application form to become a Friend.
 You’ll be very welcome.